dwalend/Disentangle/README.md

 ### Semirings

-ScalaGraphMinimizer supplies some basic semirings and associated support classes
+Disentangle supplies some basic semirings and associated support classes

 * FewestNodes which helps create paths that include the fewest nodes between start and end nodes
 * LeastWeights which helps create paths that have the least (positive Double) weight sum between start and end nodes
 * MostProbable which helps create paths that have the most probable (Double between zero and one) path between start and end nodes
 * TransitiveClosure which helps create all paths that connect start and end nodes

 Semirings can be composed.
-ScalaGraphMinimizer takes advantage of this by supplies some semirings that decorate a core semiring, and harvest additional details about the minimal paths and subgraphs explored.
+Disentangle takes advantage of this by supplies some semirings that decorate a core semiring, and harvest additional details about the minimal paths and subgraphs explored.

 * OnePathFirstStep which finds one minimal path between start and end nodes by supplying the next node as an Option[FirstStep]
 * AllPathsFirstSteps which finds all minimal paths between start and end nodes by supplying a Set of possible next nodes within an Option[FirstSteps]

-## Customizing ScalaGraphMinimizer
+## Customizing Disentangle

-Customize ScalaGraphMinimizer with your own mappings, Semirings and algorithms.
+Customize Disentangle with your own mappings, Semirings and algorithms.

 ### Converting Your Graph to a Sequence of (Node,Node,ArcLabel) Tuples